someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 Looking again at the same example, `cloud`, `account`, `region`, `type`, and `status` in each group are [labels](https://prometheus.io/docs/concepts/data_model#metric-names-and-labels).
 [Labels](https://prometheus.io/docs/concepts/data_model#metric-names-and-labels) are `key: value` pairs that allow us to group [samples](https://prometheus.io/docs/concepts/data_model#samples).

-Prometheus has some basic graphing capabilities but to build a dashboard we want to use a better suited tool like [Grafana](https://grafana.com/).
-It can visualize data from different sources in a variety of chart styles, like this stacked line chart.
+Prometheus has basic graphing capabilities, but [Grafana](https://grafana.com) allows you to build a dashboard visualizing data from different sources in a variety of chart styles, like this stacked line chart:

 ![Instance cost over time](img/grafana_instances_total.png)